Frequently Asked Questions

 Housing Assignments

-Returning and new students have the option to find their own roommates.
 Optional roommate searching will be available only during housing selection process for returning students and during housing application process for students starting Fall Quarter.

 We encourage roommates to communicate over the summer about sleep habits, study habits, favorite bands, etc. We spend considerable time matching roommates based on their responses to the housing form.
 During the first week, roommates will sign a roommate agreement form outlining their agreed upon expectations for their living situation.
-This includes questions about noise & activity level as well as what students are willing to share; this is a tool to help get residents communicating about their expectations.
+This includes questions about noise and activity level as well as what students are willing to share; this is a tool to help get you communicating about your expectations.
 Resident Assistants are there to help mediate conflicts and will refer to the original roommate agreement if applicable.
 Learning to live with someone is an important life skill, and we provide both student and professional staff support to residents as they navigate this challenge.

-You can use your roommate's name to search for them in the Global Address Book of SU.
+You can use your roommate's name to search for them in the Global Address Book of Seattle University.
 This can be done by logging onto your SU email and searching them in the 'Find Someone' bar.
 Many students have also been successful in finding their roommate on Facebook.
 There is also usually a group for each graduating class where you could meet not only your roommate but other students as well.

 We work closely with Disability Services and follow the recommendations of their office.
 Please contact Disability Services at (206) 296-5740 or at DS@seattleu.edu to discuss your accommodations for the residence halls and any other support you may need on-campus.
 Accommodations can include but are not limited to: a single room request, access to a handicap-accessible bathroom, etc. Please discuss with Disabilities Services what you think you will need to be successful at Seattle University.

-We are offering early-bird check in this year.
+We are offering early-bird check-in this year.
 Please make sure to read emails sent to you about move in!
 Check out our Important Dates page for deadlines.

 Students commuting from home must live with the family member in their primary place of residence (approx. 20 miles or less from campus, please see map with approved commutable areas).
 “Family” is defined as a parent, aunt, uncle, grandparent, spouse, or children.
 “Primary place of residence” is defined as a person’s true, fixed, and permanent home and place of habitation, to the exclusion of all others.
 It is the place where the person intends to remain permanently.
-Also keep in mind that students applying to live with family must submit the following documents (by May 1st for returning students, or August 10th for new students):

-1. Log into the Housing Portal
+• Log into the Housing Portal.

-3. After completing a few steps to verify information, you will have the option to request an exemption.
+• After completing a few steps to verify information, you will have the option to request an exemption.

-4. You will need to upload a photocopy of a valid form of ID from the family member you will be living with.
+• You will need to upload a photocopy of a valid form of ID from the family member you will be living with.

-5. You will need to upload a photocopy of a map from the requested address that you will be commuting from to the University.
+• You will need to upload a photocopy of a map from the requested address that you will be commuting from to the University.

 A full step-by-step process with screenshots of the Housing Portal pages can be found here: Housing Exemption Process.
+Contact our office at housing@seattleu.edu for more information.

 If you already have a roommate picked out, the best way to sign-up is by creating a roommate group.
 If you do not have a roommate picked out, make sure you accurately answer the housing profile questions; you may also search for a roommate by these questions when you are selecting a room.